 Why it’s so hard to change our thoughts and beliefs?

-1) Beliefs are not always based on facts, and still, they are the hardest thing to change in a person.
+1) Beliefs are rarely based on facts, and still, they are the hardest thing to change.
 The thought- that become our belief- is repeated so often, it creates a specific “groove,” or pathway, in the brain.
 We create habits of thinking in certain way.
 We follow those beliefs and expectations by taking actions – it gives us what we expect because we don’t believe other possibilities.
 To call ourselves truly “free” – we need to be able to change the thinking patterns.

 2) Rosabeth Moss Kanter, a professor at Harvard Business School, writes about reasons people resist change.
 She refers to the business world, but we can see the same challenges in changing our limiting beliefs.
 When you start making changes you are afraid of:

 1. Loss of control (see above quote: lose sight of a shore for some time!)